digium/digium-phone-apps/callerId/README.md

 $ ./update install install
 $ # Edit server.js and add names, numbers that will match the callerid of your inbound calls.
 $ node server.js &
 $ Start the application on the phone.
-Menu -> Applications -> CRM
+Menu -> Applications -> callerId

 Call the phone with the callerid you set in server.js and the phone will fetch and display the note you added in server.js